lecode-official/mvvm-framework/Documentation/QuickStart.md

 ## The view model

 Now we're ready to implement our first view model.
-View models have severl lifecycle callback methods as well:
+View models have several lifecycle callback methods as well:

 - **`OnActivateAsync`** - Is called when the view model is created (before the user is navigated to the view and before the `OnNavigateToAsync` event is called).
 After the view model was created, it is cached and reused until it is destroyed, therefore `OnActivateAsync` is only called once in the life cycle of a view model.
 - **`OnNavigateToAsync`** - Is called before the view model is navigated to.
 Other than `OnActivateAsync`, `OnNavigateToAsync` is called everytime the user navigates to this view model.